 For many people with disabilities, the Web offers unprecedented access to information and interaction.
 Meaning that the accessibility barriers for audio and visual media can be much more easily overcome by using web technologies such as a website screen reader.

 Web accessibility supports social inclusion for people with disabilities as well as others, such as; older people, people in rural areas, and people with low bandwidths.

 2. It Promotes Usability

-The inclusion of accessibility in website content design also improves usability, and often results in a more intuitive user experience.
+Including accessibility in website content design also improves usability, often resulting in a more intuitive user experience.
 Accessible online content is likely to be more user-friendly for everyone.
 Accessible design can benefit people without disabilities too, especially if they are in limiting situations such as:

 - Using the keyboard to navigate a website when the mouse is not working

 - Adjusting screen brightness to suit the level of light in the environment.
 Smart invert features are especially handy for this.

 - Reading a transcript of an audio or video presentation to reinforce the information learned.